openthread/spinel-spec/core/detail-properties.md

 Debug  | no primary | 16,384 - 17,407   | (#prop-debug)

 Note: most of the property identifier sections have two reserved
-ranges: a "primary" range (which is encoded as a single octet) and an "extended" range (which is encoded as two octets).
+ranges: a "primary" range (which is encoded as a single byte) and an "extended" range (which is encoded as two bytes).
 Properties used very frequently are generally allocated from the "primary" range.

 EDITOR: the IANA registration template for Spinel standard properties identifiers requires the "Section Name" and "Range Identifier" parameters to facilitate the assignment of a suitable number from the appropriate range.